numbas/editor-docs/source/exam/reference.rst

 The exam editor
 ===============

-At the top of the exam editor is the exam's name, as well as any feedback stamp which has been attached.
+At the top of the exam editor is the exam's name, as well as a stamp showing the status of the exam.

+Click on the status stamp to give feedback about the quality of an exam, after test running it.
+The options are listed in descending order of "suitability for use":

+* **Ready to use** - this exam is of sufficient quality to give to students.
+* **Should not be used** - this exam works, but you deprecate its use - for example, if it's not intended for use by students, or there's a better version elsewhere.
+* **Has some problems** - this exam works, but has some problems which mean it's not ready for use by students - for example, the exam is incomplete, or changes need to be made to the text.
+  Further work is needed before this exam can be given to students.
+* **Doesn't work** - this exam doesn't even run!
+* **Needs to be tested** - this exam looks alright to me, but it should be checked thoroughly before being used.

 On the left of the screen are :ref:`exam-admin-controls` and labels for each of the editing tabs.

 .. _exam-admin-controls: